terrier-org/terrier-core/doc/quickstart-integratedsearchdisk.md

 indexer.index(new Collection[]{ coll });
 ```

-This is in effect the same as what the `bin/terrier batchindexing` command performs when running Terrier from the command line.
+This is in effect the same as what the `bin/terrier batchindexing -C SimpleFileCollection` command performs when running Terrier from the command line.

 > **Troubleshooting Tips**:
 > *  You may see a warning about terrier.properties not being found.
 Terrier by default always checks to see if there is a properties file named terrier.properties in a default location ($TERRIER_HOME/etc/terrier.properties), and pre-loads configuration information from it.
 This warning indicates that it could not find one.
 This is usually not a critical error, as Terrier will try to select resonable defaults for most properties.
 However, it should be noted that if you are using more advanced collections (e.g. TRECCollection), then those collections may expect some properties to be set.
 Please check the java documentation for a class before using it.